Israel025/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 ** The 3-strspn.c function program gets the length of a prefix substring.

-** The 4-strpbrk.c function program searches a string for any of a set of bytes.
+** The 4-strpbrk.c function program searches a string for any of a set of bytes

+** The 5-strstr.c function program  locates a substring.